 Artist and curtain designer

-Duncan began working for Landmark as a Housekeeper at Auchinleck House.
-Now a Properties Assistant for our buildings in the South, Duncan was also commissioned to design and produce the bespoke screen printed curtains for Llwyn Celyn.
+Duncan began working for Landmark as a Housekeeper at Auchinleck House and later a Properties Assistant for our buildings in the South, Duncan was also commissioned to design and produce the bespoke screen printed curtains for Llwyn Celyn.